qiboteam/qibocal/doc/source/tutorials/api.rst

 The user can now use the raw data acquired by the quantum processor to perform an arbitrary post-processing analysis.
-This one of the main advatanges of this API compared to the cli execution.
+This is one of the main advantages of this API compared to the cli execution.

-The fitting associate with the experiment (``experiment.fit``) can be launched in the following way:
+The fitting corresponding to the experiment (``experiment.fit``) can be launched in the following way:

 .. code-block:: python